Budget a move towards privatisation:NCP;Maha ignored,says Sena | Law-Order

 He said the government has not made any substantialprovisions for farmers in this Budget.

-Meanwhile, former CM Fadnavis has welcomed theprovisions of Rs 2,092 crore for Nashik metro and of Rs 5,976crore for the phase-2 of Nagpur metro made in the Budget.
+Former CM Fadnavis has welcomed the provisions of Rs2,092 crore for Nashik metro and of Rs 5,976 crore for thephase-2 of Nagpur metro made in the Budget.

 He stated that both the proposals for metro were movedduring the BJP's tenure in Maharashtra.